-Once India was a self-sustainable country and backbone of this was agriculture.
+Once, India was a self-sustainable country and at its backbone was agriculture.
 Agriculture can be defined as the art of growing food crops and cash crops needed by man.
 This has passed through a series of phases.
 Agricultural practices and technologies have grown rapidly and selection of farming method totally depends on the financial condition of the farmer.
-The ultimate aim of all these farming practices is better and high yield.
+The ultimate aim of all these farming practices is to achieve better and higher yield.
 Agriculture can be either sustainable agriculture, industrial agriculture or organic agriculture.
 In this section, we will discuss organic farming.